 After a number of trips overseas where I snorkelled in Vanuatu, Noumea and Papua New Guinea, I had a go at scuba diving, first on a Pacific cruise on the TSS Fairstar and then via a resort course at Club Med Moorea in Tahiti.
 This opened up a fantastic new area of exploration and I was keen to learn to dive.
 When I came back from Tahiti, I decided to learn to scuba dive.
 I did my course at Greenpatch and Summercloud Bay in Jervis Bay, with my first boat dives also at Jervis Bay and then later Sydney.

 Since then I have dived in excess of 100 dives every year (except one when I hurt my ear and two when we went sailing for six months).
 Therefore, I suppose it can be said that I am a very keen (some would say obsessed) Sydney-based scuba diver.
 Until 2004 I was single and a fairly well off (I suppose that this is relative) person, so I was lucky that I could devote time and money to diving.
-After that, I was even luckier, Kelly is also a diver!
+After that, I was even luckier, Kelly was also a diver!